PaulBoroday/eOCDS-conversions/README.md

 ### Requirement with available options to choose

-Additionally *procuriosity_conversions* covers a following: ability to include an applicable *options* into used requirement.
+Additionally *conversions* covers a following: ability to include an applicable *options* into used requirement.
 Such an approach allows prescribing more precise ranges of expected values together with specific coefficients of conversion.

 For example: if CA requires EO to have at least one Google certified specialist on his board but ready to grant EO with additional advantage if such EO has more than one guy: